Environmental CSR priorities within the Group are focused on a number of key areas:

 Energia continues to provide energy efficiency products and services to its business energy customers in Ireland.
 Energia is active on CER’s Smart Metering Steering Group and are taking a leading role in the Better Energy Workplaces and Pay As You Save (PAYS) project teams.

 Energia continues to run customer information programmes particularly aimed at energy efficiency for all industrial and commercial customers.
-These programmes include; customer energy conferences, energy efficiency training programmes, energy awareness days, energy audits and energy efficiency literature/brochures.
+These programmes include; customer energy conferences; energy efficiency training programmes; energy awareness days and shows; energy audits and energy efficiency literature/brochures.

-Power NI continues to encourage the installation of renewable energy and combined heat and power (CHP) systems through its generation tariff which offers customer rewards for the value of ROCs and electricity generated and exported to the network.
-Over 1,600 customers use this service and Power NI acts as an Ofgem Agent on behalf of more than1,400 customers.
+Power NI continues to encourage the installation of renewable energy systems through its generation tariff which offers customer rewards for the value of ROCs and electricity generated and exported to the network.
+Over 8,200 customers, representing over 11,400 sites, use this service and Power NI acts as an Ofgem Agent on behalf of more than 8,900 sites.

-The ‘Saving Energy’ section of Power NI’s website www.powerni.co.uk provides a wide range of information and advice on energy efficiency and renewable energy.
-Over 7,300 customers have availed of an online Home Energy Check which provides an indicative home energy rating and recommendations for energy saving measures.
+The ‘Products and Services’ section of Power NI’s website www.powerni.co.uk provides a wide range of information and advice on energy efficiency and renewable energy.